manhdq/CRNN_Pytorch/README.md

 Performance
 -----------
-A performance with very small synth dataset (~400mb) with no augmentation
+A performance with very small synth dataset (~400mb) with no augmentation, train from scratch
 ![](./datasets/noobPerformance.png)
 This is an acceptable result